“Shakespeare” & The Ornaments of Virtue Part II

 But all the pleasure that I find,

-Is to maintain a quiet mind. [viii]
+Is to maintain a quiet mind. [iv]

 Spiritual Growth in De Vere’s Poems